Why is the front page so important

 For a Small Company

-This is a great place for a small company to increase their brand awareness by including
+This is a great place for a small company to increase its brand awareness by including

 - A company’s abbreviated mission statement or elevator pitch.